Sausage and Pepperoni Pizza-Stuffed Peppers (VIDEO)

 - Add the sauce and the dried oregano, turn heat to low, and simmer until the sauce is reduced and thickened.
 (You should be able to see the bottom of the pan if you pull your turner across it.)

 - Turn off heat, let the mixture cool for a few minutes, then add the chopped pepperoni and 2 cups grated Mozzarella, stirring gently so it's well-mixed with the sausage mixture.

 - Fill each pepper with the pizza-stuffing mixture, packing it in so all the stuffing is used.
 (It's easiest to hold the pepper in your hand over the pan while you fill and then add it to the baking dish.)

 - Put back in the oven and bake 25 minutes more, or until the cheese is nicely browned, peppers are cooked, and the stuffing mixture is bubbling hot.
 Serve hot

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Low-Carb Sausage and Pepperoni Pizza-Stuffed Peppers should be suitable for low-carb, Keto, and low-glycemic diets as long as you use a pizza sauce that’s low in sugar.
-For the South Beach Diet, use turkey Italian sausage, turkey pepperoni, and reduced-fat mozzarella.
+Sausage and Pepperoni Pizza-Stuffed Peppers should be suitable for low-carb, Keto, and low-glycemic diets as long as you use a pizza sauce that’s low in sugar.
+For the original South Beach Diet, use turkey Italian sausage, turkey pepperoni, and reduced-fat mozzarella.
 Other low-carb diet plans would probably prefer pork sausage, regular pepperoni, and full-fat cheese.